Sudhandar/blog/docs/index.md

 ## Where I Help You Get To

+- **Production ready generative AI applications** that fit your workflows and business metrics.
 - **Automated reports** that give you answers in minutes, not days.
 - **Seamless end-to-end workflows** that connect your tools, cut out duplication, and run automatically
 - **Smooth client delivery** and faster decisions.